 Under these conditions, following the retrieval of the Kenyan national teaching staff, the parent community was informed by the school principal about the professional learning workshops the teachers were taking at that time.
 Following the completion of the workshop the parent representatives reviewed and accessed the workshop themes and the new methods applied to transform the school culture.
 In response to the crisis, and based partially on our work in the workshops, the parent representatives have come up with the financial resources to locally employ five new support teachers to the school (who will assist the existing local teachers during these times of instability).
 Two of these new teachers were hired directly from the professional learning community.
 At the same time, the NGO organization said it is hard to employ more teachers due to the lack of budget and funding.
 However, the work the school teachers are doing now, in the learning community, to educate and prepare teachers and share knowledge, gave a clear rationale for the parent representatives to add more local teachers to support the already working teachers in the school.
-After the community realized that the implementing organization had no funds for the new employment of teachers and there was a crisis of absent national staff due to security matters. the school-parent association team sat down with other parents, and they came up with some recommendation where they are able to locally fund the hiring of the five new teachers to support the already-employed teachers.
+After the community realized that the implementing organization had no funds for the new employment of teachers and there was a crisis of absent national staff due to security matters, the school-parent association team sat down with other parents, and they came up with some recommendation where they are able to locally fund the hiring of the five new teachers to support the already-employed teachers.
 This example demonstrates where the wider Dadaab community has taken advantage of our professional learning community as some of those teachers who were part of the community team: participants who have been attending my workshops with the rest of the employed teachers have now been recruited and assigned jobs as support teachers at the school.
 Like the workshop itself, this action is another expression of agency from the local community.
+A very important emergent theme I identify, here, is that this action shows the growing autonomy of the local community in co-directing their own educational and learning futures.
+Through these forms of local action (our community workshop and the community-based educational funding for new teachers) the community no longer has to rely entirely on external agencies (e.g. Kenyan national teachers and NGOs like the Lutheran World Federation and Windle).
 The community is showing the interest and the authority to assume responsibility for education and support schooling, including organizing their own forms of community-based funding to hire more teachers under conditions of crisis and instability.

-5. DISCUSSION
+5. Discussion

 In this section, I revisit my initial research questions: how might in-service professional learning workshops support pedagogical reform in Hareed Primary School?
-If, how and to what extent do in-service workshops transform teaching practice and create a community of collaborators and teacher 'colearners'?
+If, how and to what extent do in-service workshops transform teaching practice and create a community of collaborators and teacher 'co-learners'?
 To what extent did the workshop impact teacher confidence (e.g., in relation to classroom management techniques)?
 Some important but secondary questions included: What are some of the priorities of the school (headteacher) and community and how can a PLC (professional learning community) work with these priorities and actors?
 As noted by some of the participants related to the impacts of the PLC and the assumptions teachers had before the training: